juokaz/blog.webspecies.co.uk/_posts/2011-07-27-web-scrapping-is-actually-pretty-easy.markdown

 ---
 layout: post
-title: Web Scrapping is actually pretty easy
+title: Web Scraping is actually pretty easy
 author: Juozas
 email: juozas@juokaz.com
 date: 2011-07-27 16:15:00
-tags: [webspecies, sellerscout, web scrapping, python, php]
+tags: [webspecies, sellerscout, web sraping, python, php]
 categories:
 - Python
 - PHP
-- Web scrapping
+- Web scraping
 ---

 For some of our clients we worked on extracting or submitting data automatically from websites which didn't have an API we could use.
-This and more is called web scrapping.
+This and more is called web scraping.
 Since our announcement of [SellerScout](http://sellerscout.co.uk/), which relies heavily on this, I received a list of questions how we actually do this.
-So here are some thoughts on how to get started in the interesting web scrapping world.
+So here are some thoughts on how to get started in the interesting web scraping world.

 <!--more-->